 - 1. Advertisement accepted only from parishioners, school staff, families and immediate community (Ft.
 Mitchell, Lakeside Park, Crestview Hills). - 2.
-Have ad emailed to Mr. Thomas or Mrs. Ernst to be approved. - 3.
-The administration will have the final approval of advertising to appear in the Wednesday newsletter.
+Have ad emailed to Mrs. Ernst to be approved. - 3.
+The Administration will have the final approval of advertising to appear in the Wednesday newsletter.

-Please note: Items are not necessarily endorsed by the school administration.
+Please note: Items are not necessarily endorsed by the school Administration.